BS University of Notre Dame, 2016 (Chemistry & Physics, Minor in Gender Studies)

 PhD University of Wisconsin-Madison, 2022 - anticipated (Chemistry)

-Tesia is a theoretical chemist primarily interested in method development to investigate materials characterization and mechanisms.
-Her work within the Schmidt Group at UW-Madison has included biased simulations to elucidate the mechanism of solid phase epitaxy for complex materials.
-She has also developed software to support anisotropic force fields within the OpenMM framework.
-Outside of the lab, Tesia has organized and developed wellness initiatives to enhance graduate student climate and a supportive culture regarding discussions of mental health.
-Upon completion of my PhD (expected 2022), Tesia will be seeking postdoctoral positions prior to pursuing a career in academia.
+I am a theoretical chemist primarily interested in method development to investigate materials characterization and mechanisms.
+My work within the Schmidt Group at UW-Madison has included developing kinetic and mechanistic models for metal oxide crystallization using both enhanced sampling and traditional molecular dynamics.
+I have also developed software to support anisotropic force fields within the OpenMM framework and co-developed an anisotropic model for benzene.
+Outside of the lab, I have organized and developed wellness initiatives to enhance graduate student climate and a supportive culture regarding discussions of mental health.
+I believe disseminating research in a publicly consumable format is equally essential as the research, itself.